oharaandrew314/TrustGrapher/readme.txt

 1.0.0 Description
 -----------------

-This is a playable simulator that simulates a series of feedback events from an .arff log The simulator supports a FeedbackHistory graph, reputation algorithm graphs, and trust algorithm graphs Reputation and Trust algorithms can be loaded from the algorithm loader window
+This is a playable simulator that simulates a series of feedback events from an .arff log file.
+The simulator supports a FeedbackHistory graph, reputation algorithm graphs, and trust algorithm graphs.
+Reputation and Trust algorithms can be loaded from the algorithm loader window

-The main purpose of this simulator is to test trust algorithms, and see if and how they can be cheated or "broken"
+The main purpose of this simulator is to test trust algorithms, and see if and how they can be cheated or "broken".

 --------------------------------------------------------------------------------